 It has been observed that if your location isn’t updated, the Smart Lock features stop working.
 This is because; the Trusted Places need your recent location to let the auto-unlock feature function perfectly.
 Just open the Google Maps and tap the compass icon at the bottom right corner of your device screen.
 It will automatically pin your current location and update the system.

 If you use more than one device or have changed your phone, your previous location record might likely interfere with the new location setting.
 Since Trusted Places works on precise and updated location data the Smart Lock might not function properly.
 You can fix this issue by going to:

 Here, you have to enable the current location.

-If you have multiple Google accounts on the same device, your phone might be fetching wrong location data.
+If you have multiple Google accounts on the same device, your phone might be fetching the wrong location data.
 This conflict makes Smart Lock non-functional.
-Some Google App accounts disallow Smart Lock features, depending on administrator setting.
+Some Google App accounts disallow Smart Lock features, depending on the administrator setting.
 In such cases, you have to remove additional Google accounts.
 Go to,